Good and Bad

 The Gurbani also tells us that the one who is above ‘good’ and ‘bad’, is very rare.

 • ਦੁਕ੍ਰਿਤ ਸੁਕ੍ਰਿਤ ਮੰਧੇ ਸੰਸਾਰੁ ਸਗਲਾਣਾ ॥ ਦੁਹਹੂੰ ਤੇ ਰਹਤ ਭਗਤੁ ਹੈ ਕੋਈ ਵਿਰਲਾ ਜਾਣਾ ॥੧॥: The whole world is engrossed in (duality -) bad actions and good actions (as determined by the Pujaaree).
-The Bhagat (Daas, Gurmukh, Jan…) stays away from these two ideas, but such a person is rarely found. ||1|| (sggs 51).
+The Bhagat (Gurmukh… – Enlightened mindset) comprehends what truly is good and what truly is bad.
+Such an individual remains aloof from these two ideas. ||1|| (sggs 51).

 Good and bad omens